 Ask The Vendor For The Price Difference

-We personally asked the vendor for a refund for the price difference for our new camera.
+When the price dropped at the store we bought our camera, we decided to ask the vendor for a refund for the price difference for our new camera.
 All you have to do is ask.
 There is no guarantee this will work but it never hurts to ask.

 The vendor was very reasonable and awarded us an in-store credit for the price difference.
 While we would have preferred a refund, something is better than nothing at all.

 We would have tried the other methods above, but the price we received was a special unadvertised price so we wouldn’t have been able to use a credit card price protection service.